ashlink11/compiler/README.md

 ## The spec

-I'm trying to make the simplest possible compiler, which just parses, verifies valid tokens, and translates that to another language using a dictionary.
+I'm trying to make a very simple compiler, which just parses, verifies valid tokens, and translates that to another language using a dictionary.

 Parsing requires building an abstract syntax tree.
 The code I want to parse is in the `hello.rs` file, essentially `print(1 + 1)`.
-This means I'll have only a few symbols/characters/words to parse and translate: `print`, `1`, and `+`.
-The logic spec is: be able to gather operators and operands, add them, convert them to x86 assembly language and print to standard output.
+This means I'll have only a few symbols/characters/words to parse and translate: `print`, `1`, `+`, `fn`, etc. The logic spec is: be able to gather operators and operands, add them, convert them to x86 assembly language and print to standard output.

 -----------
 -----------